zyf0717/zyf0717.github.io/_posts/2024-05-07-dashboard-deployment-aws.markdown

 categories: jekyll update
 ---

+## Update

-Following my previous [post](https://zyf0717.github.io/jekyll/update/2020/08/18/dashboard-deployment.html), the current dashboard has been updated to support Telegram in addition to Whatsapp, and deployed using EC2 on AWS.
+Following my previous [post](https://zyf0717.github.io/jekyll/update/2020/08/18/dashboard-deployment.html), the current dashboard has been updated to support Telegram in addition to WhatsApp.

+## Migration and redeployment

+After having familiarised myself with the AWS stack over the past few years, I chose to use the free-tier EC2 on AWS for this current redeployment.

 It can now be accessed [here](http://3.26.22.14:8050/).